kiyoshiikuma/RCWA_anisotropy_julia/README.md

 ## Acknowledgements

-This project includes code that is based on the MIT-licensed work by The Python Packaging Authority.
+This includes code that is based on the MIT-licensed work by The Python Packaging Authority.
 The original code, written in Python, has been adapted and rewritten in Julia.

 - Original Python code by The Python Packaging Authority (MIT License).
 - Julia translation and additional modifications by Kiyoshi Ikuma (© 2024).